Orders $35+ Ship Free in 2 Business Days • Protective Packaging Standard

 Why do you collect old books?

 I have a connection to the author Maeve Binchy, i read many of her books during a a stressfull time in my life.
-Every time i see this author books i have to pick it up and almost want to hug it.
-Whatever your reason the books you have in your collection it could be because they are sentimental, or valuable in a monetary way.
+Every time i see this author book, I have to pick it up and almost want to hug it.
+Whatever the reason for the books you have in your collection, it could be because they are sentimental or valuable in a monetary way.
 The most crucial thing is to collect them out of love.

 Happy reading and book collecting,